roKarp/Order_Calculator/README.md

 # Backend Calculator for shopping cart purchases

 This is a simple woltapp for the Wolt Software Engineer Internship (2025) position that I made.
+For information about the specification of the tasks, go check out https://github.com/woltapp/backend-internship-2025

 ## Setup
 In order to get it started, you'll need the following software